TathyaNyaya and FactLegalLlama: Advancing Factual Judgment Prediction and Explanation in the Indian Legal Context: Results and Analysis

 \subsection{Performance on NyayaFacts and NyayaScrape}

 We begin by examining model performances on the \texttt{NyayaFacts} and \texttt{NyayaScrape} test sets, as reported in Table~\ref{tab:merged_results_test}.
-Each model (InLegalBERT, XLNet\_Large, and FactLegalLlama) was evaluated under different training configurations, including Single and Multi.
+Each model was evaluated under different training configurations, including Single and Multi.

-\paragraph{Language Model-Based Baselines:} Across both \texttt{NyayaFacts} and \texttt{NyayaScrape} test sets, XLNet\_Large consistently outperforms InLegalBERT on macro Precision, Recall, F1, and Accuracy metrics.
-For instance, when trained on \texttt{NyayaFacts Single}, XLNet\_Large achieves a macro F1 of 0.6052 and Accuracy of 0.6061, surpassing InLegalBERT’s macro F1 of 0.5935 and Accuracy of 0.5932.
-This trend persists in most training and testing configurations, highlighting XLNet\_Large’s robust capability for factual judgment prediction in the given domain.
+\paragraph{Language Model-Based Baselines:} Across both {NyayaFacts} and {NyayaScrape} test sets, XLNet large consistently outperforms InLegalBERT.
+For instance, when trained on {NyayaFacts Single}, XLNet achieves a macro F1 of 0.6052 and Accuracy of 0.6061, surpassing InLegalBERT’s macro F1 of 0.5935 and Accuracy of 0.5932.
+This trend persists in most training and testing configurations, highlighting XLNet’s robust capability for factual judgment prediction in the given domain.

-\paragraph{FactLegalLlama's Prediction-Only Performance:} \texttt{FactLegalLlama}, while instruction-tuned for outcome prediction, lags behind the transformer-based baselines in raw prediction performance.
-For example, when trained on \texttt{NyayaFacts Single} and tested on \texttt{NyayaFacts}, it obtains a macro F1 of 0.5036 compared to XLNet\_Large’s 0.6052.
+\paragraph{FactLegalLlama’s Prediction-Only Performance:} {FactLegalLlama}, while instruction-tuned for outcome prediction, lags behind the transformer-based baselines in raw prediction performance.
+For example, when trained on {NyayaFacts Single} and tested on {NyayaFacts}, it obtains a macro F1 of 0.5036 compared to XLNet\_Large’s 0.6052.
 A similar gap is observed across other splits.
-Although \texttt{FactLegalLlama} underperforms in direct classification metrics, its strength lies in generating explanations, as discussed later.

-\paragraph{Single vs. Multi Cases:} Both baselines and \texttt{FactLegalLlama} exhibit more stable performance on the Single subsets compared to the Multi subsets.
+\paragraph{Single vs. Multi Cases:} Both baselines and FactLegalLlama exhibit more stable performance on the Single subsets compared to the Multi subsets.
 The complexity introduced by multiple petitions with varying outcomes in the Multi cases reduces overall accuracy and F1 scores, emphasizing the challenge of fact-based judgment prediction in more intricate legal scenarios.